jmschabdach/markov-movement-correction/README.md

 # markov-movement-correction
 Movement correction for 4D images.
 Currently being tested with neonatal images.
 Future applications include pediatric and fetal images.

+# Requirements

+Uses the `nipy` package.

+I recommend using `conda` to manage all packages required by this project.

 # Use

 `python hmmMovementCorrection.py -i <4D input image> -t <type of registration> -o <name of the file to save the registered 4D image to>`: expand the 4D image to a series of 3D images and register each timepoint to the image corresponding to image 0.